A couple of months ago I discovered that Mann had blocked me on twitter. Although he and I are Facebook…

 I’m going to count this as a win.
 I would be much happier if my number exactly agreed with NOAAs.
 Even after multiple emails and attempts to contact NOAA, I continue to be frustrated by their lack of response.
 Hey, NOAA, are you there?
 It’s me.
 Eliot.

-I’m going to digress for a moment and say a bit about why is CO2e important to understanding the future we’re headed towards, and offer a caution about its computation.
+I’m going to digress for a moment and say a bit about why CO2e is important to understanding the future we’re headed towards, and offer a caution about its computation.

 The key number in considering the rate at which the planet is heating is called the “equilibrium climate sensitivity” or ECS.
 The ECS is the amount that the Earth’s surface temperature will increase after a doubling of CO2 in the atmosphere and letting all of the associated Earty-system feedbacks play out and stabilize.
 But CO2 is not the only GHG, so that doubling can also take place by proxy through atmopsheric methane, N20 and other GHGs.